Course Outline

 • Practical examples of jailbreaking chatbots and bypassing safety measures.

-• Defense strategies: Input sanitization, prompt filtering, differential privacy.
+• Defense strategies, including input sanitization, prompt filtering, and differential privacy.

 LLM02: Sensitive Information Disclosure

-• Training data extraction and system prompt leakage.
+• Extraction of training data and system prompts.

-• Model behavior analysis for sensitive information exposure.
+• Analysis of model behavior to identify sensitive information exposure.

 • Privacy implications and regulatory compliance considerations.

-• Mitigation: Output filtering, access controls, data anonymization.
+• Mitigation techniques, such as output filtering, access controls, and data anonymization.

 LLM03: Supply Chain Vulnerabilities